dsohn97/Drone-Demo/README.md

 # Droneflight_Demo

-Welcome to the Droneflight Demo FUSEE App, which illustrates a method to calculate movement of objects and the camera in Space using `Quaternions`.
-This method works for 1st and 3rd person views.
+Welcome to the Droneflight Demo FUSEE App, which illustrates a method to calculate movement of objects and the camera in Space using `Quaternions`, This method works for 1st and 3rd person views.

 `Droneflight.cs` contains the source code for a working FUSEE application showing a 3D drone model with 3 different camera types.
 The drone model was created using Blender and imported as `.fus` file.

+##Controls
 The Controls are mapped to

 * Camera